-Since this is a face-to-face class, you are expected to come to campus every Monday and Wednesday and attend class.
+Since this is a face-to-face class, you are expected to come to campus every Tuesday and Thursday and attend class.
 Failure to attend class the first two weeks of the semester will result in your withdrawal from the course as a no-show.
-You can withdraw yourself from the course up until October 21 which is one week after midterm.
+You can withdraw yourself from the course up until the scheduled withdrawal date which is one week after midterm.
 After that date, you cannot be withdrawn from the course.